SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Beyond installation, let’s explore the ins and outs of each camera in Ring’s suite, starting with the Stick Up Cam.

 While Ring doesn’t have the feature set of Google Nest’s Cams (see our full Google Nest Cam review here), their cameras are reliable across the board.
-There’s a reason why they’re one of the top-ranked security camera brands out there, after all.
+There’s a reason why they’re one of the top-ranked security camera brands out there.
+The Ring Stick-Up Cam is a great example.

 FYI: Looking for a versatile camera at a reasonable price?
 Check out my in-depth Ring Stick Up Cam review.

 Since it can be battery operated or hardwired, one of the Stick Up Cam’s biggest strengths is its flexibility.
-This is good news, since you’re probably going to want to experiment with different mounting positions to determine your best vantage point.
-That said, you can also set it to monitor a single target, like the cat who always knocks over your houseplants or a potential package thief3 who’s been spotted in your neighborhood.
+For starters, you can choose how you use it: battery-operated or hardwired mode.
+That’s handy for experimenting with different mounting positions.
+You always want to take the time to determine your best vantage point.
+That said, you can also set this camera to monitor a single target, like the cat who always knocks over your houseplants or that package thief who’s been spotted in your neighborhood.

 If you have an open floor plan like I do, you might notice that Ring Stick Up has a somewhat limited field of vision.
 With a lackluster 110-degrees horizontal field of view, this camera won’t give you more than standard viewing angles.
 You can’t set it to pan over a room like a Reolink E1 camera, for example.
 So with the Ring Stick Up Cam, just be aware that you’ll probably need to play with angles and positions to get the most out of the camera.